Solarplate Troubleshooting Guide

 Problem: The print was too light

-Cause: the work was over exposed : the screen may have been placed upside down
+Cause: the work was over exposed or the screen may have been placed upside down

 Solution: Do another exposure with shorter timing, place the screen emulsion to emulsion